My Work Practice :: Making Rakusu Rings

 I ship internationally.
-I work primarily in domestic woods, sometimes wood supplied by jukai aspirant and I've been know to collect wood species with no commercial value but beautiful nonetheless.
-I can get and work about any wood in the world.
-Please contact me at firstname.lastname@example.org to question availability of your desired wood species.
-It is important that we connect, with a long enough timeline, (usually a couple of weeks) and to talk about the wood species available and desired.
-I will work with you to get the right rakusu ring.
+I work primarily in domestic woods, mostly sustainably harvested and sometimes wood supplied by the jukai aspirant and I've been collecting bits of wood for many years, some with no commercial value but are beautiful nonetheless.
+I can get and work about any legally available wood in the world.
+Please contact me at firstname.lastname@example.org to question availability of your desired wood species or if you have special needs.
+It is important that we connect, with a long enough timeline, (usually a couple of weeks) and to talk about the wood species available and what is desired.
+I will work with you to get the right rakusu ring that speaks to you.

 Another rakusu ring maker is Zen Buddhist monk Oshin Jennings and they are available at No Barriers Zen Temple.

 Rakusu and other zen garments - professional tailor and Zen priest Shuji Valdene Mintzmyer available at http://zenmonkwear.com/

 A place to get a pre-made rakusu or rakusu ring at Sitting Still.

 Zabu zabu, a source for custom made zen meditation clothing and supplies, including rakusus at http://www.zabuzabu.net/.